DFE-Digital/get-information-about-pupils/README.md

 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence

 ## Status pages

+> **TODO**: What is the purpose of this section?
+Do we have GIAP-specific status pages available?

 | Tool   | StatusPage                     | Usage                                 |
 |--------|--------------------------------|---------------------------------------|